ajnisbet/opentopodata/README.md

 make run
 ```

 This will start an Open Topo Data server on `http://localhost:5000/`.
+Some extra steps might be needed for [Windows and M1/Apple Silicon](https://www.opentopodata.org/server/).

 Open Topo Data supports a wide range of raster file formats and tiling schemes, including most of those used by popular open elevation datasets.
 See the [server docs](https://www.opentopodata.org/server/) for more about configuration and adding datasets.